trskop/dot.config/README.md

 Where `${host}` is the result of `hostname --fqdn`.
 This allows us to reuse/share the repository for multiple machines.

-Script [`init-host-specific-config-repo.sh`
+Script [`init-host-specific-config-repo.bash`
-](./init-host-specific-config-repo.sh) is provided to create the repository with the above structure.
+](./init-host-specific-config-repo.bash) is provided to create the repository with the above structure.
 It can be invoked as:

 ```Bash